andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now supports a --subset argument that can process parts of --import input files, either by splitting them or by sampling.
+This is a building block for more efficient processing of large input files.
 * toplev can now generate scripts to collect data with perf stat record to lower runtime collection overhead, and import the perf.data, using a new --script-record option.
   This currently requires unreleased perf patches, hopefully in Linux 5.11.